 For spices, I just used curry powder, cayenne pepper, and chili powder, keeping it as simple as possible.
 I made this sweet potato chickpea stew all of the time in college, and I actually kept all of those spices in my dorm room!
 Stores like Whole Foods sell spices in their bulk bins, so you can also purchase as little as you need for a recipe if you’re wanting to try a particular spice without buying an entire bottle.

 You can eat the sweet potato chickpea stew with quinoa or rice, or serve it with a batch of your favorite naan since it’s almost curry-like.
 And top with sour cream or plain Greek yogurt if you want to make it extra delicious.
 Hope you love this one as much as I do!

 If you try out this sweet potato chickpea stew, feel free to let me know in a comment or take a picture and tag me @livbane on Instagram.
-Hope you enjoy!
+I’d love to see!

 Sweet Potato Chickpea Stew

 - 1 teaspoon cooking oil

 - 1 medium or large onion

 - 4 cloves garlic (can sub 1 tsp. garlic powder)

 - 2 cans (15 oz. each) diced tomatoes